Mutations and CDs

 400

-Name the drugs in R-EPOCH and who needs it?
+Name the drugs in R-EPOCH and which patient's with DLBCL need it?

 Ritux, Etoposide, Prednisone, vincristine, cyclophosphamide and doxorubicin.